linux4sam/dt-overlay-at91/README.md

 Nicolas Ferre <nicolas.ferre@microchip.com>

-When creating patches insert the [dt-overlay-at91] tag in the subject, for example use something like:
+When creating patches insert the [dt-overlay-mchp] tag in the subject, for example use something like:

-    git format-patch -s --subject-prefix='dt-overlay-at91][PATCH' <origin>
+    git format-patch -s --subject-prefix='dt-overlay-mchp][PATCH' <origin>